 The worst press release has got to be the one with grammatical mistakes and spelling errors.
 Your release has to be flawless.

-A story should have a quote or two.
+Your press release should have an insightful quote or two.
 Remember that quotes should not be used as sources of information.

-Quotes are meant to provide valuable insights to how the product changes the lives of customers.
-They are not meant to explain the product.
+Quotes are meant to provide valuable insights into how the product changes the lives of customers.
+They are not supposed to explain the product.

-Therefore, as a rule of thumb, quotes should not contain all that technical jargon that your normal customer won’t understand.
+Therefore, as a rule of thumb, quotes should not contain all that technical jargon that your average customer won’t understand.

 You can get quotes from your employees, or existing clients.
 Those quotes should emphasise the story, its uniqueness and why people should care about your product in very simple terms.

-Journalists that would be interested in more information will not mind going to check in the links provided.
+Journalists who would be interested in more information will not mind going to check out the links provided.

-Having looked at the critical points to an effective startup press release, below is a checklist you should always follow;
+Having looked at the critical points of an effective startup press release, below is a checklist you should always follow;

-- Find out if it’s a newsworthy story before working on the release.
+- Determine if your story is newsworthy before working on the release.